Nikhil-Shawn/human-resource-management-system/README.md

 2. Create a new branch: `git checkout -b feature/your-feature-name`
 3. Make your changes and commit them: `git commit -am 'Add new feature'`
 4. Push to the branch: `git push origin feature/your-feature-name`
-5. Submit a pull request detailing your changes
+5. Submit a pull request detailing your changes.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.